 Jane Hunter handles our inventory and fulfilment.
 As well as taking good care of the yarn and books you order, Jane is an extraordinarily talented artist, creating beautiful work which invites you to look at Scotland’s landscape with fresh eyes.
 You can find Jane’s work in our Inspired by Islay book, and read more about her here.

-Sam Kilday looks after the physical stock of books and yarn in our warehouse and works with Jane in dispatching your orders.
-Outwith the warehouse, Sam’s multi-disciplinary background in the creative industry is an asset on various projects at KDD.
+Sam Kilday manages the trade / wholesale / B2B side of our operation.
+Outwith the warehouse, Sam’s multi-disciplinary background in the creative industries is an asset on many different KDD projects.

 Bruce and Bobby are the final, indispensable members of the KDD team.
 These two fun-loving labradors enjoy the Scottish landscape just as much as we do, and encourage us to get outdoors whenever there’s an opportunity.

 Regional design, regional manufacturing

 We are a small yarn producer, working with skilled manufacturers around Scotland, and a small publisher, producing books in Glasgow under our own imprint.
 We are proud to support and promote regional creativity and design in many different contexts.